brazosbuckaroo/HogOscChatTester/README.md

 # HogOscChatTester
 This is a simple test app for the High End Systems control software.
-It can be used to test Hog Chat over OSC.

 # Purpose
 While it is mostly used to test Chat over OSC feature of Hog, it can be used for the purpose of displaying